neoforged/.github/primers/1.21.4/index.md

 ### List of Changes

+- `com.mojang.blaze3d.platform.NativeImage#upload` no longer takes in three booleans that set the filter mode or texture wrap clamping for `TEXTURE_2D`
+    - This has been moved to `AbstractTexture#setClamp` and `#setFilter`
 - `net.minecraft.client.gui`
     - `Gui#clear` -> `clearTitles`
     - `GuiGraphics#drawWordWrap` has a new overload that takes in whether a drop shadow should be applied to the text